wiseman-timelord/Chat-Gradio-Gguf/README.md

 | PipeWire | `espeak-ng`      | `pw-play`      |

 # Development
-1. Updating model compatibility and Handling is now number 1 priority, looking at this model "luxia-21.4b-alignment-v1.2", i found it available in K6 gguf. with little search. it beats 99% of 70b models and is only 21b!
 1. the Speech option did not work in ubuntu 25.
-1. Issues with exit button.
+2. Issues with exit button.
 2. Issues with attach files.
+3. Ubuntu/Linux mode requires testing, as has not been tested for a while (on hold due to internet).
-1. there is still extra lines being inputted into the output of "AI-Chat".
+5. there is still extra lines being inputted into the output of "AI-Chat".
 The raw output printed to the terminal is correct, so somewhere there is a, "\n" or " ", where it doesnt belong, and is for some reasoning adding an additional blank line to each line it prints for "AI-Chat" responses.
-1. there is annoying glitchy graphic objects when typing input to the model.
+6. there is annoying glitchy graphic objects when typing input to the model.
 1. windows mode requires testing/bugfixing.
 2. No CPU options anymore, but we had to add back in some of the cpu code to get the gpu to work, so possibly add back in the cpu binaries as most of other code is already there.
 3. Check Speech Summary, it should be now intelligent, as after recieving the response, an additional prompt is sent, to, determine and select, the best contents to say, then reads that to the user.
 This will need to be Optimized, ie one idea, limiting context length to the batch output size for the relating iteration.